 How can I get the electronic version of the ACE CPT practice test and ACE Study Guide?

 ACE provides online versions of their study guides and practices questions and answers.
 The full study guide, practice questions, and flashcards are on our website home page.

 Can you take the ACE personal trainer certification online?

 You can take the entire ACE CPT personal training certification online.
 This includes personal trainer testing conducted through remote proctoring.

 The ACE certification is an industry-leader for a reason.

-Nevertheless, with a strong foundation in behavioral change, aerobic training and resistance training programs with the Mover Method and ACE IFT Model, you have more than enough knowledge to land your first job and succeed right away.
+Nevertheless, with a strong foundation in behavioral change, aerobic training, and resistance training programs with the Mover Method and ACE IFT Model, you have more than enough knowledge to land your first job and succeed immediately.